Use your Chromebook touchpad

 - Swap your primary mouse button, if you use a mouse

-- Choose traditional scrolling (swipe up to move up the page) or Australian scrolling (swipe up to move down the page)
+- Choose type of scrolling: Traditional (swipe up to move page down) or Australian (swipe up to move page up)

 If your touchpad stops working, try these steps: